aws-samples/ec2-lamp-server/README.md

 ## ec2-lamp-server
-Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP stack.
+Sample [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP or LAPP stack.

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for Linux, Apache, MySQL/MariaDB and PHP.
 It is a common open source web platform for many of the web's popular applications.
 A variation is the LAPP stack which include Linux, Apache, PostgreSQL (instead of MySQL) and PHP.